victoria-maple/resources/rules.md

    Salesman](https://maplelegends.com/lib/cash?id=5450000) (an NX/Cash Shop
    item).
-5. You may not make use of Cash Shop “Weather” effects that grant game-mechanical benefits, e.g. WATK/MATK/WDEF/etc. buffs.
+5. You may not make use of Cash Shop “Weather” effects that grant game-mechanical benefits, e\.g.
+WATK/MATK/WDEF/etc. buffs.
 6. You may not receive leech, from anyone (vicloc or not), for any price (including zero).
 7. You may not HP wash nor MP wash.
 Obviously you can still “bloodwash” (add AP